thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 With this change, our spec should be passing.

-To manually test that this is working, make sure you are running `rails server` and try a `curl` request in another Terminal window:
+To manually test that this is working, make sure you are running "rails server" and try a "curl" request in another Terminal window:

     $ curl --data "{}" http://localhost:3000/v1/events